- Apply links menu

 - propose the budget and policy framework

-The makeup of the Cabinet is determined by the Mayor.
-The current Mayor's policy has been to invite councillors from all four parties who are represented on the Council into his Cabinet, however, as one party felt unable to participate at this time, the current Cabinet comprises members from only three of those parties.
+The makeup of the Cabinet is decided by the Mayor.
+The current Mayor's policy has been to invite councillors from all four parties who are represented on the council into his Cabinet.

 - approve or reject the budget and policy framework